What does a Motorcycle Technician do?

 Responsibilities:

-- Perform routine maintenance on motorcycles, including oil changes, tire replacements, and brake adjustments.
+- Perform routine maintenance on motorcycles, including oil changes, tire changes, and brake inspections.

 Qualifications

-- High school diploma or equivalent required; vocational training or degree in automotive or motorcycle technology is a plus.
+- High school diploma or equivalent; technical training or certification in motorcycle mechanics is preferred.

-- Minimum of 2 years of experience as a Motorcycle Technician or similar role.
+- Extensive experience as a Motorcycle Technician or in a similar role.

-- Excellent problem-solving skills and the ability to diagnose and repair complex mechanical issues.
+- Excellent problem-solving skills and the ability to work independently.

 Is becoming a Motorcycle Technician a good career path?